dillon-smith/Understanding-Spring/Spring-Framework.md

 - We can also retrieve a DataSource object.
 This DataSource object is the *same* object as the one provided to the `MovieRepository`.
 - We no longer have to manually provide dependencies, nor do our objects have to resolve their dependencies themself.
 All we need to do is ask the `ApplicationContext` for an instance of our object.

 The `ApplicationContext` understands how to construct our objects and provide their dependencies through what the Spring framework calls a `Configuration`.
-Recall that in the code above we provided a configuration to the `ApplicationContext`.
+Recall that in the code above we provided a `configuration` variable to the `ApplicationContext`.

 ### Application Configurations
 What we really passed into the constructor above, is something like this: